XuanLTK/SQL_Ecommerce-Sale-Performance-Analysis/README.md

 > ✔️ **Insight**:
 >
-> Useful information that users should know, even when skimming content.
+> The higher pageviews from non-purchasers suggest they are exploring various options but may not be converting into purchases.
+> This could indicate a need to improve the purchasing experience or to understand barriers preventing conversion.

-### Query 05: Average number of transactions per user that made a purchase in July 2017
+### Query 05:  Average number of transactions per user that purchased in July 2017
 * SQL code

 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/10bb79a9-1cd5-424e-91a7-849706efed11" />